open-voice-interoperability/docs-archived/technical_masterplan.md

 - the lack of common voice commands for common, non-differentiating business processes (such as transaction and payment)
 - user inclusivity across languages, dialects, gender, and age.

-### Vision of the Open Voice Network: our North Star

-Conversational AI is in its earliest days.
-It is rapidly moving toward a global future that will be multi-platform, multi-device,  multi-modal, and found in every industry.
-It promises significant value not only to conversational AI providers, but to its users -- the enterprises, marketers and communicators, operational managers, developers and designers, and billions of individuals worldwide.

-However, a broad issue of dis-trust now blankets conversational AI, and inhibits the realization of user value.
-To realize its potential, conversational AI must be open and worthy of user trust.
-It must be open for development and innovation.
-It must be trust-worthy in its ease and reliability use, in its direct and unfiltered access to desired destinations, in its commercial and data usage and privacy, in its cross-platform interoperability, in lack of bias, in its development languages and protocols.

-Through the centuries, the development and adoption of standards has repeatedly catalyzed ever-advancing use, innovation, ecosystem development, and economic growth for new technologies.
-We, the sponsors and supporters of The Open Voice Network, believe that now -- at the dawn of conversational AI's multi-platform future -- is the time to communally develop and drive toward adoption the conversational AI standards that will enable user trust.

-Our work could include the development and proposal of standards that will enable:
-- platform-independent destination accessibility
-- platform-indepedent user identification and authentication
-- the interoperability of conversational AI platforms
-- consent-driven commercial and consumer privacy;
-- commands and phraseology for common business processes;
-- language inclusivity;
-- open development.

 ### Example Use Case(s) for Resolution